2000 California elections

-California's state elections were held November 7, 2000.
-Necessary primary elections were held on March 7.
+Elections were held in California, United States on November 7, 2000.
+Primary elections were held on March 7.
 Up for election were all the seats of the State Assembly, 20 seats of the State Senate, and eight ballot measures.

+Federal offices

+United States President

+California had 54 electoral votes in the Electoral College.
+Democrat Al Gore won with 53% of the vote.

+United States Senate

+Incumbent Democratic senator Dianne Feinstein won reelection.

+United States House of Representatives

+California has 52 congressional districts, electing 20 Republicans and 32 Democrats.

 California State Legislature elections

 State Senate

 There are 40 seats in the State Senate.
 For this election, candidates running in odd-numbered districts ran for four-year terms.

 State Assembly

 All 80 biennially elected seats of the State Assembly were up for election this year.
 Each seat has a two-year term.
 The Democrats retained control of the State Assembly.

 Statewide ballot propositions

 Eight ballot propositions qualified to be listed on the general election ballot in California.
 Five measures passed while three failed.

 Proposition 32

 Proposition 32 would provide for a bond of $500 million for farm and home aid for California veterans.
 Proposition 32 passed with 67.2% approval.

 Proposition 33

 Proposition 33 would amend the constitution to allow members of the State Legislature to participate in the Public Employees' Retirement System plans in which a majority of state employees may participate.
 Proposition 33 failed with 39% approval.